 Just as the sun was breaking over the distant mountains I walked outside to see the valley flood with molten gold.
 The air crisp and fresh filling my lungs as stretched, and I spent the next hour simply admiring the natural beauty of this place.
 As the sun rose higher, smoke rose from huts in the distance, animals began to stir, and farms walked off into the hillside with their tools.

 Waking Up With a View

-As everyone woke up and ate breakfast, we made a plan to explore the valley and the waterfalls nearby for the day before moving on further south, but I was much more keen to sip my coffee and listen to the 1940’s French songs that played out of the speakers.
-I wandered the property in awe at this Peter Pan like place, or something straight out of the Swiss Family Robinson’s, except it wasn’t storybook but real.
+As everyone woke up and ate breakfast, we made a plan to explore the valley and the waterfalls nearby for the day before moving on further south, but I was much keener to sip my coffee and listen to the 1940’s French songs that played out of the speakers.
+I wandered the property in awe at this Peter Pan-like place, or something straight out of the Swiss Family Robinson, except it wasn’t storybook but real.